choopm/example-talos-kubespan-cilium-native-routing/README.md

-When using the DaemonSet approach to add the node's pod CIDR to the cilium_host interface, most things will work, but you will encounter issues when trying to use some cilium features such as Node-IPAM-LB or Egress-Gateway.
+When using the DaemonSet approach to add the node's pod CIDR to the cilium_host interface, most things will work, but you will encounter issues when trying to use some cilium features such as Node-IPAM-LB.
+Probably everything relying on service load-balancing when communicating with external nodes is affected.

-The underlying cause is that few packets sent by cilium from it's cilium_host interface might end up skipping the KubeSpan interception and end up being natively-routed to the host network.
+The underlying cause is that few packets sent by cilium from it's cilium_host interface might skip the KubeSpan interception and end up being natively-routed to the host network.
 This is undesired and needs to be fixed.

 There are different solutions to this: